Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 Routes between Europe and USA, Canada, Central America, and Mexico

-Per the Lufthansa baggage policy for routes between Europe and United States, Canada, Mexico.
-And Central America, the flat fees for the second piece of checked baggage are as follows:
+Per the Lufthansa baggage policy for routes between Europe and the United States, Canada, Mexico, and Central America, the flat fees for the second piece of checked baggage are as follows:

 Excess Baggage Fees for Larger or Heavier Baggage